osohq/oso/new-docs/content/python/getting-started/roles/basic_roles.md

 ### Specify role permissions

-To give the roles permissions, write an oso policy.
+To give the roles permissions, write an Oso policy.

 Since we already called `sqlalchemy_oso.roles.enable_roles()` in our `init_oso()` method, you can write Polar `role_allow` rules over